With Hurricane Dorian looming, South Carolina starts evacuating hundreds of thousands

 Back in the United States, the National Hurricane Center extended watches and warnings across the Florida and Georgia coasts.
 Forecasters expected Dorian to stay off shore, but meteorologist Daniel Brown cautioned that “only a small deviation” could draw the storm’s dangerous core toward land.

 By 5 p.m.
 ET Monday, the storm’s top sustained winds fell slightly to 145 mph.
-It was crawling along Grand Bahama Island at 1 mph and then remained stationary.
+It had been crawling along Grand Bahama Island at 1 mph and then remained stationary.

 CLICK HERE TO GET THE FOX NEWS APP